Minna1998/Althorithm-I---princeton/Deques and Randomized Queues/README.md

     }
 ```
 4. How to make each iterator maintain its own order?
 I copy all the elements in the queue to a new array `sequence[]`, and then randomly dequeue it.
+In this way:
-In this way, each iterator maintain its own order, and also the original array will not be modified.
+ * each iterator maintain its own order
+ * the original array will not be modified
+ * a iterator will not scan two same elements